The Impact of Market Fluctuations on Teva Pharmaceutical Industries Limited's (TEVA) Stock

-The stock of Teva Pharmaceutical Industries Limited (TEVA) has gone down by -3.30% for the week, with a -5.96% drop in the past month and a -19.51% drop in the past quarter.
-The volatility ratio for the week is 1.42%, and the volatility levels for the past 30 days are 2.18% for TEVA..
-The simple moving average for the past 20 days is -7.00% for TEVA’s stock, with a -10.36% simple moving average for the past 200 days.
+The stock of Teva Pharmaceutical Industries Limited (TEVA) has seen a 4.55% increase in the past week, with a -1.24% drop in the past month, and a -15.90% decrease in the past quarter.
+The volatility ratio for the week is 2.55%, and the volatility levels for the past 30 days are at 2.40% for TEVA.
+The simple moving average for the past 20 days is -0.62% for TEVA’s stock, with a -4.83% simple moving average for the past 200 days.

 Is It Worth Investing in Teva Pharmaceutical Industries Limited (NYSE: TEVA) Right Now?